The Mighty B!: Critical reception

+Ratings

-RatingsThe Mighty B! premiered at 10:30 AM on April 26, 2008, and scored "above average for Nickelodeon programming" in the Nielsen ratings.
+The Mighty B! premiered at 10:30 AM on April 26, 2008, and scored "above average for Nickelodeon programming" in the Nielsen ratings.
 It ranked in the top ten of all programming for combined broadcast and basic cable shows, with 1.92 million viewers in the 2–11 demographic and a rating of 5.2/23.
 The Mighty B! had double the viewership as Bakugan Battle Brawlers, a show that aired simultaneously on Cartoon Network.

 In September 2008, the show had an average of 3.1 million viewers, and in the second quarter of 2008, the show ranked among the top five animated programs on television.
 During the third quarter of 2009, it averaged 2.6 million viewers, and was number-one in its timeslot in the children's 2-11 and children's 6-11 demographics.

+Awards

-AwardsThe Mighty B! and its crew have been nominated for six Annie Awards.
+The Mighty B! and its crew have been nominated for six Annie Awards.
 The show has also been nominated for four Daytime Emmy Awards, winning one.
 It has also been nominated for one Artios Award and one Golden Reel Award.